License Windows Server VMs on Azure Stack HCI

 Now that AVMA has been enabled through Windows Server subscription, you can activate VMs against the host server by following the steps in Automatic Virtual Machine Activation in Windows Server.

-Tutorial: Bring your own license (BYOL) activation through AVMA
+Activate bring your own license (BYOL) through AVMA

 You can use any existing method to activate VMs on Azure Stack HCI.
 Optionally, you can use AVMA, which enables activated host servers to automatically activate VMs running on them.
 For more information, see AVMA in Windows Server.